robosavvy/ROS_Tutorials/README.md

 Tutorials for **Configuring and Using the Navigation Stack** in: [Navigation Stack Tutorials](http://wiki.ros.org/navigation/Tutorials).
 This tutorial is a step by step for configuring your own robot sensors.
 Thus, you will have to put the sensor drive names on the launch file and configure everything as the tutorial explains.
 Since I did not have a real robot and sensors, I read and understood the tutorials, creating the files needed for future tuning of the files.
 All the files from these tutorials are in the case **Configuring and Using the Navigation Stack Tutorials**.

-Note 1: The tutorial [Setting up your robot using tf](http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF)appears also in the TF tutorials.
+Note 1: The tutorial [Setting up your robot using tf](http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF) appears also in the TF tutorials.

 Note 2: The tutorial [Setup and Configuration of the Navigation Stack on a Robot](http://wiki.ros.org/navigation/Tutorials/RobotSetup) must be done first that the [Basic Navigation Tuning Guide](http://wiki.ros.org/navigation/Tutorials/Navigation%20Tuning%20Guide) tutorial.